Unisolver: PDE-Conditional Transformers Towards Universal Neural PDE Solvers: Experiments

 \subsection{2D Mixed PDEs}

-\paragraph{Setups} This benchmark is gathered by DPOT \cite{hao2024dpot}, which involves 12 datasets from four different sources, covering a wide range of PDEs.
-For conciseness, we adopt the ``source-PDE'' to record different tasks in Table \ref{tab:dpot_results}, e.g. FNO-NS.
-The second row lists the primary conditions considered for each dataset.
-For example, 1e-5 represents the viscosity coefficient $\nu=10^{-5}$.
-Unlike the well-balanced data in PDEformer, these datasets exhibit significant imbalance among different conditions.
-To address this issue, we adopted the balanced data sampling method used in DPOT, but it still presents thorny challenges in tackling intricate and multifarious PDE samples.
+\paragraph{Setups} This benchmark involves 12 datasets from four prominent benchmarks, covering a wide range of PDEs.
+After joint training on these diverse datasets, we perform in-distribution tests on each dataset as shown in Figure~\ref{fig:dpot_examples}.
+Notably, the in-distribution test set also involves challenging variations in the PDE components.
+Moreover, unlike the balanced data in HeterNS, these datasets exhibit significant imbalances across different PDE components.
+To mitigate this issue, we adopt the balanced data sampling method from DPOT~\cite{hao2024dpot}; however, it still poses considerable challenges in managing such diverse PDE samples.

-\paragraph{Results} We pre-trained Unisolver with 33M parameters to compare with DPOT-S, the small version of DPOT.
-As shown in Table \ref{tab:dpot_results}, our method outperforms DPOT in 11 out of 12 datasets except for a small dataset DR whose relative L2 is less than 5\%, verifying the effectiveness of our design in modeling complex conditions.
-After 200 epochs of fine-tuning on each dataset, Unisolver achieves a reduction in error of more than 12\% compared with zero-shot results, demonstrating its ability to extract useful knowledge from complex pre-training datasets.
-These results further highlight the potential of Unisolver for serving as a foundation PDE solver.
+\paragraph{Results} As shown in Table \ref{tab:dpot_results}, Unisolver outperforms DPOT \cite{hao2024dpot} in 11 of 12 in-distribution test sets with an remarkable average promotion of \textbf{17.5\% (5.50→ 4.54)}, except for the small Diffusion-Reaction (DR) dataset whose relative L2 tends to be saturated (less than 5\%), verifying the effectiveness of our design.
+Unisolver shows consistently superior performance in several PDE component-dominated tasks, including coefficient generalization in FNO (\citeyear{li2021fourier}), force generalization in PDEArena (\citeyear{gupta2023pdearena}), and geometry generalization in CFDBench (\citeyear{luo2023cfdbench}), highlighting its ability to capture generalizable representations from complete PDE components.